microsoft/DynamicTelemetry/docs/docs/Demos.2_DynamicProbe.md

 status: ReviewLevel1
 ---

-# DynamicTelemetry : Demo 1, adding Telemetry dynamiclly
+# DynamicTelemetry : Demo 1, adding Telemetry dynamically
 In this demonstration, we’ll be utilizing DynamicTelemetry to generate telemetry for code that’s already been deployed in a Production environment.